 The district is comprised of buildings as old as 100 years.
-Upgrading and retrofitting the physical plant of these buildings to meet sustainability goals must in itself be a long-term goal, implemented as possible, with deliberate foresight.
 Major system components such as boilers have a service life on the order of decades, as does a facility such as a cafeteria.
+Whenever upgrading or retrofitting the physical plants of buildings, the district's sustainability goals should be considered and implemented as feasible.

-While emergency repairs sometimes require the direct replacement of a failed component, planned upgrades at the end of service life should incorporate a more holistic systems-level analysis for opportunities to achieve sustainability goals.
-As examples, such a holistic approach could include: the evaluation/redesign of an entire HVAC system, not just replacing a boiler, in order to remove the need to reheat cooled air; or, the redesign of a cafeteria in order to reduce the need for disposables and the generation of landfilled waste.
+While emergency repairs may require the direct replacement of a failed component, planned upgrades at the end of service life should incorporate a more holistic systems-level analysis for opportunities to achieve sustainability goals.
+As examples, when there is a need to replace boilers in a building, the entire HVAC system should be evaluated for possible redesign and replacement to maximize efficiency and comfort.
+When retrofitting a cafeteria, look for ways to employ equipment that will help reduce the need for disposables, and minimize the generation of landfill waste.